EL PASO, Texas - Army Maj. Gen. Dana Pittard is the new commander of the U.S. forces in Iraq.

 The announcement was included in a Department of Defense news release Thursday about U.S. forces being sent to Iraq to deal with the growing crisis in that country.

-Pittard, an El Paso native and graduate of Eastwood High School, was commanding general of Fort Bliss starting in 2010 and 1st Armored Division in May 2011.
+Pittard, a native of El Paso and graduate of Eastwood High School, was commanding general of Fort Bliss starting in 2010 and 1st Armored Division in May starting in 2011.
 He relinquished both positions in May 2013.

 He then became the deputy commander for the Third U.S. Army in Kuwait, where his duties included overseeing the American military operation in Jordan.

 Pittard and President Barack Obama have met on at least a couple of occasions when the president visited Fort Bliss in 2010 and 2012.
 Obama visited the post in Aug.
 2010, the same day he announced the end of major combat operations in Iraq.

 According to an Armed Forces Press Service release, U.S. forces in Baghdad have opened a joint operations center in the city to assess the security situation in the wake of the rapid territorial gains made by Sunni militants, bringing the number of American service members there to about 500, Defense Department officials said today.

 "An additional four teams of U.S. advisors arrived in the Iraqi capital last night," Pentagon spokesman Army Col. Steve Warren said, bringing the number of teams to six.